-CFS/FM MED-CMEP~0087 3 Final
+CFS/FM MED-CMEP~0087 4 Final

 Learning Set Aims (To what extent were these achieved)?

-La anniana Oat Oballanana
+,

 Learning Set Challenges

 (What could have worked better, why and how?)

-, , , , , , , , , , , , , , , , , , , ,

-Follow-up

-(Any actions required as a result of this Learning
+Follow-up (Any actions required as a result of this Learning

-Cot2)

 Set?)

 Any other comments

-1
+Any other comments

-Return to: Angie Rhodes, Atos Healthcare, T & D, 3300 Solihull Parkway, Birmingham Business Park, Birmingham, B37 7YQ
+Return to: Atos Healthcare, T & D, 3300 Solihull Parkway, Birmingham Business Park, Birmingham, B37 7YQ